 You should begin scheduling the actual defense date three months in advance to ensure that your advisor, committee members, and chair are able to be present and that rooms are available on the date and time selected.

 Defenses can be held on any day the University’s Graduate Studies Office is open (not weekends, evenings, holidays, or the days between Christmas and New Year’s).
 Check the academic calendar for important dates and deadlines.

-Use the PhD date calculator to determine the deadline dates for getting your paperwork to the Graduate Studies Office and department committee.
+Use the PhD calendar to determine the deadline dates for getting your paperwork to the Office of Graduate Education and Postdoctral Affairs and department committee.